leegmoore/bubbletea-ts/.port-plan/progress-log.md

 - Keep `.port-plan/plan.md`, `progress-log.md`, and `decision-log.md` in sync whenever scope shifts so later sessions inherit the right marching orders.
 - Prioritize tasks that are achievable in this environment (translating Go tests, updating TypeScript runtime/tests, local documentation).
 If a task requires remote access—pushing to `origin/main`, triggering GitHub Actions, publishing packages—record it under **Blockers** rather than the top "What's Next" slot, and explicitly note "OUT OF SCOPE FOR LOOP" so future sessions don't re-promote it.
 - This loop runs on macOS.
 Do **not** attempt Windows-native bindings, pseudo-console loaders, or WriteConsoleInput harness work here—log those items as blocked and move on.
+- **⚠️ DEFERRED: Integration tests, tutorials, and examples** are OUT OF SCOPE for this loop.
+The focus is on porting and testing the core Bubbletea framework.
+Integration tests that depend on Bubbles, Lipgloss, or other external libraries will be addressed after those libraries are ported separately.
+Do NOT create integration test suites or port examples/tutorials.
 - When fmt/renderer work reaches diminishing returns, advance to the next Go suites scheduled in the plan (input, key/mouse, tty, exec) so the loop keeps progressing through the roadmap.
 - Before editing runtime code, confirm the corresponding Go/Vitest specs exist (read the plan + Test Parity checklist); if not, translate the specs first.
-- **⚠️ CRITICAL: Phase 6.5 Quality Gate** has been added to the plan.
-After examples/tutorials are ported, the loop MUST complete Phase 6.5 (Code Quality & Consistency) before moving to Phase 7.
-This phase requires running `pnpm format && pnpm lint && pnpm typecheck && pnpm build && pnpm test` successfully IN ONE CLEAN RUN.
+- **⚠️ CRITICAL: Phase 6.5 Quality Gate** - Core Bubbletea porting is COMPLETE (Phases 0-5 done).
+The loop MUST now complete Phase 6.5 (Code Quality & Consistency) which requires running `pnpm format && pnpm lint && pnpm typecheck && pnpm build && pnpm test` successfully IN ONE CLEAN RUN.
 If any stage fails during fixes, the entire chain must be re-run.
 This prevents shipping code with hidden lint/type/test inconsistencies.
 - End every session by refreshing the Test Parity checklist and restating "What's Next" as actionable, locally doable steps.

 - **Blockers/Risks:**

-## 2025-11-15 (Session 61)
+## 2025-11-15 (Sessions 58-61 - Scope Change)
-- **Completed:**
-  - Extracted the reusable `FakeSpinner` helper under `packages/tests/src/integration/utils/fake-spinner.ts` and switched the spinner example spec to share it so future example suites don’t duplicate the tick/frame plumbing.
-  - Translated `examples/send-msg/main.go` into `packages/tests/src/integration/examples-send-msg.test.ts`, modeling Program.send-driven result updates, placeholder rows, and deterministic fake meals/durations.
-  - Ran `pnpm --filter @bubbletea/tests exec vitest run src/integration/examples-send-msg.test.ts src/integration/examples-spinner.test.ts` to keep the new send-msg spec and the existing spinner spec green together.
+- **Decision:** Integration tests, tutorials, and examples deferred.
+These require Bubbles, Lipgloss, and other external libraries that will be ported separately.
+Sessions 58-61 explored integration test approaches but this work has been removed from scope.
-- **What’s Next (priority order):**
+- **What's Next (priority order):**
-  1. Translate `examples/spinners/main.go` into `packages/tests/src/integration/examples-spinners.test.ts`, reusing the shared fake spinner to cover multiple concurrent spinners and richer layout rendering.
-  2. After the spinners suite stabilizes, tackle `examples/package-manager/main.go` by translating it into a Vitest integration spec that captures its staged progress flow before touching production code.
+  1. **BEGIN PHASE 6.5** - Code Quality & Consistency Gate.
+This is now the highest priority.
+  2. Install Prettier and eslint-config-prettier per Phase 6.5 instructions in the plan.
+  3. Run `pnpm format` to auto-fix formatting issues.
+  4. Run `pnpm lint:fix` to auto-fix simple lint errors.
+  5. Manually fix remaining lint errors (~112 currently).
+  6. Fix TypeScript compilation errors (~67 currently).
+  7. Fix any test failures introduced by the above changes.
+  8. Run the full verification chain (`pnpm format && pnpm lint && pnpm typecheck && pnpm build && pnpm test`) until it passes cleanly in one run.
 - **Blockers/Risks:**
-  - Bubbles components beyond the basic spinner remain unported, so upcoming example specs must keep relying on local fakes until the Bubbles TypeScript port begins.

-## 2025-11-15 (Session 60)
-- **Completed:**
-  - Ported `examples/spinner/main.go` into `packages/tests/src/integration/examples-spinner.test.ts`, creating a deterministic fake spinner that drives Tick/Update/View semantics plus the example’s `errMsg` branch without relying on the real Bubbles dependency.
-  - Kept the new spinner spec and the prior tutorial suites green via `pnpm --filter @bubbletea/tests exec vitest run src/integration/examples-spinner.test.ts src/integration/tutorials-commands.test.ts src/integration/tutorials-basics.test.ts`.
-- **What’s Next (priority order):**
-  1. Translate `examples/send-msg/main.go` into `packages/tests/src/integration/examples-send-msg.test.ts`, stubbing spinner/timer helpers so the multi-step messaging flow stays deterministic under Vitest.
-  2. After the send-msg suite is stable, continue marching through the remaining `examples/` targets (spinner gallery, package-manager, etc.), using each new spec to expose runtime/helper gaps before touching production code.
-- **Blockers/Risks:**
-  - No TypeScript spinner bubble exists yet, so integration suites must keep relying on fakes until the actual component port begins.

-## 2025-11-15 (Session 59)
-- **Completed:**
-  - Translated `tutorials/commands/main.go` into `packages/tests/src/integration/tutorials-commands.test.ts`, replacing the HTTP call with a deterministic async command so the suite asserts success, error, and ctrl+c cancellation paths offline.
-  - Ran `pnpm --filter @bubbletea/tests exec vitest run src/integration/tutorials-commands.test.ts src/integration/tutorials-basics.test.ts` to keep the new commands tutorial spec and the existing basics tutorial spec green together.
-- **What’s Next (priority order):**
-  1. Translate `examples/spinner/main.go` into a Vitest integration spec (e.g., `packages/tests/src/integration/examples-spinner.test.ts`) by stubbing the Bubbles spinner dependency with a deterministic fake that exercises ticker commands without real wall-clock time.
-  2. Once the spinner example spec exists (and likely fails), fill any runtime or helper gaps it reveals—then choose the next example from `examples/` to continue expanding the integration suite checklist.
-- **Blockers/Risks:**
-  - Bubbles’ spinner component is not yet ported to TypeScript; tests must provide their own fake spinner until the actual component library is available.

-## 2025-11-15 (Session 58)
-- **Completed:**
-  - Translated `tutorials/basics/main.go` into `packages/tests/src/integration/tutorials-basics.test.ts`, exercising window-title initialization, cursor movement, selection toggles, and quit behaviour via the fake TTY harness.
-  - Added full `SetWindowTitle` runtime support (message type, exported command, and Program renderer hook) so the tutorial spec drives the renderer’s `setWindowTitle` implementation rather than relying on manual testing.
-  - Re-ran `pnpm --filter @bubbletea/tests exec vitest run src/integration/tutorials-basics.test.ts src/program/tea.test.ts` to keep both the new integration suite and the broader program lifecycle coverage green.
-- **What’s Next (priority order):**
-  1. Translate `tutorials/commands/main.go` into a Vitest integration spec under `packages/tests/src/integration`, substituting the HTTP `checkServer` call with a fake client so the spec stays deterministic/offline while still asserting the async command flow.
-  2. Once the commands tutorial spec is failing, implement the runtime/helpers it demands (status rendering, error propagation) until it passes, then advance to the next example on the tutorial/example checklist.
-- **Blockers/Risks:**
-  - The commands tutorial issues a live HTTP request in Go; keep network access OUT OF SCOPE FOR LOOP by stubbing the client inside the test harness so we don’t rely on real I/O.
+  - Phase 6.5 exit criteria requires all stages to pass consecutively.
+If any stage breaks during fixes, the entire chain must be re-run from the beginning.

 ## 2025-11-15 (Session 57)
 - **Completed:**